madeline-stevens/Madeline-Stevens-Resume/madeline_stevens_resume.md

 [projectvalor.herokuapp.com](projectvalor.herokuapp.com)
 * This service app was built using the Google Maps API and JavaScript.
 A user can locate their nearest Veteran Affairs hospital and view average wait times for different medical services.

-**Who’s Outside?** - A situational single-player game.
+**Who’s Outside?** - A situational single-player game- help guide Sammie out of the haunted house.
 [madhubs.github.io/dreamteam/game.html](madhubs.github.io/dreamteam/game.html)
-* A simple game built with a team of four others using JavaScript, HTML, CSS and JQuery.
+* A game built with a team of four others using JavaScript, HTML, CSS and JQuery.

 ### TECHNICAL TOOL KIT